 Non-intoxicating CBD responds to the CB2 receptor.
 It has been said that CBD has many positive effects on us.
 It lowers the inflammatory state of the body and, if necessary, also acts like pharmacological drugs, e.g. as an anti-acceleration and antiemetic drug.
 In the absence of solid evidence for the role of CBD in sleep regulation, the following hypothesis has been put forward; CBD enhances c-Fos gene expression in the hypothalamus as well as in the Raphe nucleus, both of which play a significant role in sleep production (7).
 Dosage appears to play a very important role in the success of treatment of sleep problems.
 A low dose accelerated subjects and made sleep more difficult, whereas at a higher dose, sleep problems were significantly alleviated (8).
 CBD is non-intoxicating, so it has a calming and stress-reducing effect on us.

 There has been relatively little research on cannabinoids and sleep alone.
-Cannabis and sleep have been studied since the 1970s, but cannabinoids and sleep only after 1990.
+Research on the CBD’s help with insomnia has only begun to attract researchers in recent years.
+Cannabis and sleep have been studied again since the 1970s, but cannabinoids and sleep only after 1990.
 Cannabis-related research has provided an excellent basis for more sophisticated research into the endocannabinoid system today (5).
 The results of research on cannabinoids and sleep have been obtained mainly in connection with other studies, but the relationship between cannabinoids and sleep itself has also been studied to some extent.

 Research has been done in both humans and English bulldogs (6), but the results obtained with rats and other rodents help us better understand the effect of cannabinoids on sleep.
 The sleep of rodents is very similar to that of humans and samples and information can be collected from them at all stages of the sleep cycle (6).
 A study of sleep apnea in rats found that cannabinoids play an important role in achieving autonomic balance during sleep.
 Rats were given two cannabinoids (THC and Oleamide) and serotonin, all simultaneously and separately.
 These cannabinoids were also found to have an effect on the development and treatment of sleep apnea (5).